-Quickstart: Install and get started with Azure Machine Learning services
+Quickstart: Install and get started with Azure Machine Learning service

-Azure Machine Learning services (preview) are an integrated, end-to-end data science and advanced analytics solution.
+Azure Machine Learning service (preview) is an integrated, end-to-end data science and advanced analytics solution.
 It helps professional data scientists prepare data, develop experiments, and deploy models at cloud scale.

 This quickstart shows you how to:

-- Create service accounts for Azure Machine Learning services
+- Create service accounts for Azure Machine Learning service

 - Install and log in to Azure Machine Learning Workbench.